-ART JOURNAL STYLE GUIDELINES
+ART JOURNAL and ART JOURNAL OPEN STYLE GUIDELINES

 These guidelines are to be followed for style when preparing a manuscript or text for submission to the journal or website.
 For general questions of style, use the most recent edition of The Chicago Manual of Style, published by the University of Chicago Press.
 For spelling, refer to Webster’s Third New International Dictionary or Webster’s Fourth.

 Double-space ALL copy: text, quotations, endnotes, captions, and author’s biographical statement.
 Use 12-point Times New Roman type for all elements.
 Number all pages in upper right corner.
 Do not break words (hyphenate) at ends of lines.
 Do not justify the right-hand margin.
 Use italic type for words to be set in italics.
 Do not use boldface, centering, or other sizes or styles of font.

 Notes should be numbered consecutively and submitted as endnotes, not footnotes.
 Do not use smaller type for notes.
 For citations of periodicals, include volume, number, and full date of the issue.
 Endnote numbers in the text should use superscript figures placed after punctuation.

 Quotations must be absolutely accurate and carefully transcribed.
 An ellipsis (three spaced dots) indicates words dropped within a sentence.
 A period and three spaced dots indicates a deletion between sentences.

 Unless governed by fair use, authors must obtain permission to quote published material.

 Foreign-language quotations in both text and notes should be translated into English, unless the significance of the quotation will be lost.
 The original text may be included in a note if it is unpublished, difficult to access, or of special relevance to the article.
 Brackets in quoted material indicate author’s interpolation.